-As blocking is detected from Z500, any bias in the mean state and variability of this field can influence the representation of blocking.
-The mean state bias is characterized by a trough that is not deep enough over eastern North America (60°W) and a ridge not pronounced enough over western Europe in most models (Fig. S4).
-This is in accordance with the biases in stationary waves, defined by the 500-hPa geopotential deviation from the zonal mean, exhibiting a weakened ridge consistent with the too zonal climatological jet, in four out of the five models (Fig. S5).
-MIROC5's Z500 mean state bias exhibits a meridional dipole of opposite sign compared to the other models with a positive bias north of 50°N and a negative bias south of 50°N, respectively (Fig. S4d).
-ECHAM6.3-LR is also slightly different and shows only a slight negative bias close to Newfoundland at 50°N (Fig. S4c).
-This means that the trough at 60°W is too pronounced in ECHAM6.3-LR and not pronounced enough in MIROC5 in association with a too strong and too weak meridional gradient of Z500, respectively.
+As blocking is detected from Z500, any bias in the mean state and variability in this field can influence the representation of blocking.
+The mean state bias is characterised by a trough that is not deep enough over eastern North America (60° W) and a ridge not pronounced enough over western Europe in most models (Fig. S4).
+This is in accordance with the biases in stationary waves, defined by the 500 hPa geopotential deviation from the zonal mean, exhibiting a weakened ridge consistent with the climatological jet that is too zonal, in four out of the five models (Fig. S5).
+MIROC5's Z500 mean state bias exhibits a meridional dipole of opposite sign compared to the other models with a positive bias north of 50° N and a negative bias south of 50° N (Fig. S4d).
+ECHAM6.3-LR is also slightly different and shows only a slight negative bias close to Newfoundland at 50° N (Fig. S4c).
+This means that the trough at 60° W is too pronounced in ECHAM6.3-LR and not pronounced enough in MIROC5 in association with a meridional gradient of Z500 that is too strong and too weak, respectively.
 MIROC5 is the model with the widest ridge, which extends too much to the west (Fig. S5d).